djinn-ci/imgsrv/readme.md

 imgsrv is the source code for the Djinn CI image server, that is hosted at https://images.djinn-ci.com.
-This serves the base images for an installation of Djinn CI, and provides a simple UI for viewing them.
+This serves the base images for an installation of Djinn CI, and provides a simple UI for viewing and downloading them.
 This watches the location where base images are stored, and scans them into an in-memory database at a set interval, which are then served.

 The image server is configured using a simple configuration file, an example is below,